Answered By: Trudi Pledger

 Depending on the field of Social Work (Adult / Child / Mental Health / Learning Disabilities) there may be other useful databases for you to search as well - further information is on the Social Work Subject Guide.

-If you would like help using any of these resources you can attend one of our literature searching workshops; book a tutorial with a member of the Library Liaison Team at the Mary Seacole Library; or visit the Mary Seacole Library helpdesk during staffed hours.
+If you would like help using any of these resources you can book a tutorial with a member of the Library Learning and Teaching Team at the Mary Seacole Library; or visit the Mary Seacole Library Help Desk during staffed hours.

 Related Topics